PedroBern/react-native-collapsible-tab-view/README.md

 };
 ```

-#### snapThreshold `optional`

-Percentage of header height to make the snap effect.
-A number between 0 and 1.
-Default is 0.5.

 ### `useCollapsibleScene`

 A hook to get all props and ref for the animated component in order to make the collapsible tabs work.